U.S. Route 10 in Minnesota

 U.S. Highway 10 (US 10) is a major divided highway for almost all of its length in the U.S. state of Minnesota.
-The route runs through the central portion of the state, following generally the alignment of the former Northern Pacific Railway (now BNSF Railway) and connects the cities of Moorhead, Detroit Lakes, Wadena, Little Falls, St. Cloud, Anoka, Saint Paul, and Cottage Grove.
+The route runs through the central portion of the state, following generally the alignment of the former Northern Pacific Railway (now BNSF Railway) and connects the cities of Moorhead, Detroit Lakes, Wadena, Staples, Little Falls, St. Cloud, Elk River, Anoka, Coon Rapids, Saint Paul, and Cottage Grove.
 US 10 within Minnesota is 275 mi in length.

 Route description

 US 10 enters the state from North Dakota and heads through Moorhead parallel to Interstate 94 (I-94) and US 52 until it exits the city.
 US 10 then takes a more northerly route than I-94/US 52 to St. Cloud by heading through Detroit Lakes, Wadena, and Little Falls.
 From St. Cloud to Mounds View, US 10 is a busy route through the suburbs of St. Cloud and Minneapolis.